 Children are not like adults.
 But their need for dental treatment is greater than that for adults because they have a lifetime ahead of them.
 There are situations when children need to undergo dental treatment.
 However, unlike the adults, children are usually too scared or uncooperative to allow the dentist to perform the treatment under local anesthesia.
 In these cases, non-cooperative and anxious children are given dental treatment under sedation.

 The dentist will choose the mildest form of sedation that will suffice.
 The options are:

 - Conscious Sedation – Sometimes it is sufficient to relax the patient, to allay fears, or to prevent violent obstructive movements.
-In this conscious sedation is used where the patient remains conscious of what goes on.
-He or she is can respond to pain, cues, and commands.
+This conscious sedation is used where the patient remains conscious of what goes on.
+He or she can respond to pain, cues, and commands.
 Protective reflexes are retained.
 Thus, he or she can warn the dentist in case of pain.
 Conscious Sedation may be done in many ways: